arti4ikmin/Artis_ContextMenu_Tools/README.md

 ### Details
+NOTE: Currently Struggling with applying to all file formats (???
+Idfk whats wrong), the DLL responds as SUCCESS for each file, but in practice the menu doesnt show up :shrug:

 Project compiles to a COM (SHARED) lib

 Can be integrated with Regsvr32 <dllname> and unregistered adding a /u arg (requires admin)